Part of the IoT & Hardware category.

 | rmrfslashbin/hue-mcp | 10-20 | Go | — | 15+ |

 Modern MCP server for Philips Hue lighting systems.
-Supports multi-bridge control, real-time sync, cached responses, and comprehensive tools for lights, rooms, scenes, and bridges.
+Supports multi-bridge control, real-time sync, and comprehensive tools for lights, rooms, scenes, and bridges.
 The Go implementation is notable — most IoT MCP servers are Python.

 ykhli/mcp-light-control